 It took about two weeks at the Lodge for me to really get comfortable.
 And that’s when It really sparked something in me, and I knew I was ready for a change.
 It felt like a new door opened up in my life and everything in me changed.
 I now have a new perspective and new priorities.

-What is the greatest thing you learned about yourself while at Vertava Health of Tennessee?
+What is the greatest thing you learned about yourself while at Vertava Health?

 Before I came to Vertava Health, I was oblivious to my purpose and my potential.
 Faith based recovery really changed my desires.